top of page

 • 25% Tariffs on imported automobiles are set to be also implemented although exact dates are yet to be announced.

-• Early in January, President Trump announced plans to introduced tariffs as well on imports of computer chips, semiconductors and pharmaceuticals, which are seen as critical to national security and technological leadership, and aimed to encourage big manufacturers to bring production to the US.
+• Early in January, President Trump announced plans to introduce tariffs on imports of computer chips, semiconductors and pharmaceuticals, which are seen as critical to national security and technological leadership, and aimed to encourage big manufacturers to bring production to the US.

 • On 19th February, it was also announced fresh new tariffs to be applied in the next month or sooner on lumber and forest products, and initial thoughts are these may be about 25%.